jdenalil/jdenalil.github.io/README.md

   - How do we create systems that improve human life?
   - How do we reduce existential risk to humans?

- Nature of our universe - (Physicists)
+ Nature of our universe - (Physicists, Neuroscience)
   - What are the answers to fundamental questions about the nature of our universe?

  Government - (Politicians, Economists)